Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 ## NOAA's Aurora Forecast Coordinate System

-When I first began working with the NOAA aurora 30 minute Forecast data, I assumed that the coordinate format was the same as most other weather forecast API’s - using decimal degrees with negative values for longitudes and negative and positive signs for latitude and longitude.
-I used this standard format in order to extract the probability of an aurora at a specified location.
+When I first began working with the NOAA aurora 30 minute Forecast data, I assumed that the coordinate format was the same as most other weather forecast API’s - using decimal degrees with positive and negative values for longitudes and latitudes.

-However, initially, the extracted aurora data gave unexpected results.
+However, the extracted aurora data gave unexpected results.
 When I compared my percentage probability to the aurora 30 minute forecast clip by the NOAA, the probabilities didn’t make sense for the places I collected data from.

 So, I observed the first and last coordinate sets in NOAA’s latest JSON file, I noticed: